Table of Contents

 - Cover the person with blankets or towels.
 Use an electric blanket or heating pad, if possible.
 Make sure they do not get too hot, though.

 - Skin-to-skin contact with another person helps increase body temperature.

 - Have the person drink warm liquids.
 Water, tea, or coffee are best.
 Do not drink alcohol.
 Do not give drinks to someone who is unconscious.

 If the person is not breathing, begin CPR right away.
 Stay with the person until help arrives.

 A hospital may provide other treatment.
-One example is injecting warm fluids and/or oxygen into the body.
+One example is infusing warm fluids into the body or providing oxygen.
 Another example is to flow the person’s blood through an external device to warm it up.

 Living with hypothermia